 The magic lies in the details.
 The database you can gather from maintaining an online eCommerce store is tremendous.
 You can know the average shopping budget of customers using the data of their previous purchases.
 Using this data you can target ads for products in the same range and better reviews.
 Hence, increasing the chances of more sales for different products.

 Facebook is the first social media platform that allegedly allows you to create a lookalike audience.
 Once you have behavioral data of a specific customer segment, Facebook can grab more profiles for you that show similar behaviors.
 Add these new profiles found on Facebook are new potential clients who look alike your actual customers.
 Since the interests are the same, results can be expected.

 Segment the audience smartly

 Once you have a huge pile of customer data based on their interests you can further filter it by identifying more common aspects.
-Some segments you can make are based on the average value of the purchase in the past, inactive purchase, abandoned cart, email subscribers, numbers of pages browsed.
+Some segments you can make are based on the average value of the purchase in the past, inactive purchase, abandoned cart, email subscribers, and numbers of pages browsed.

 Treat Algorithm as human

-The algorithm is really smart for handling the remarketing activities.
+The algorithm is really smart for handling remarketing activities.
 The next big thing in advertising is also developing segments based on the audience’s behavior.
-A basic example of this is retargeting the customer who has already added a product in their cart but hasn’t bought it yet.
+A basic example of this is retargeting the customer who has already added a product to their cart but hasn’t bought it yet.
 Try and understand where the targeted audience stands in a sales funnel.
-Understanding where a lead is in the purchase cycle gives you more insights about their intent.
+Understanding where a lead is in the purchase cycle gives you more insights into their intent.
 So you can decide which ad you want to show them and why.